-Grade 5 - 7 and 11 - 12 have formalized BYOD programs.
-Students in all other grade levels are encouraged and allowed to bring their own devices to school.
-Teachers provide students with various digital tools including laptops and iPads, when required, for learning and teaching.
+Grade 5 – 12 students have formalised Bring Your Own Device (BYOD) programs.
+Teachers provide students with various digital tools, including laptops and iPads, when required, for learning and teaching.
 The Senior and Middle School campuses also have dedicated computer labs.
-Wireless connectivity blanketing learning spaces on all three campuses allows students and teachers to connect and collaborate.
+Wireless connectivity in all three campuses allows students and teachers to connect and collaborate.

 - G Suite – used at all campuses